 Alexa Hornbeck

-Alexa Hornbeck is a health care reporter for The Well News.
-She has over six years of experience covering health and medicine topics.
-Her reporting focuses on stories that illustrate the intersection of health, politics, social trends and science.
-She tracks health policy changes, women’s health, telemedicine and Big Pharma news.
+Alexa Hornbeck was a health care reporter for The Well News from March 2021 to August 2022.
+She has experience covering health and medicine topics.
+Her reporting focused on stories at the intersection of health, politics, social trends and science.
+She tracked health policy changes, women’s health and telemedicine news.

-Prior to joining the The Well News, Hornbeck worked for hyperlocals in San Francisco, California, and New York City.
-She attended the University of California, Berkeley, where she received two graduate degrees in public health and journalism.
+Prior to joining the TWN, Hornbeck worked for hyper local publications in San Francisco, California, and New York City.
+She attended the University of California, Berkeley, where she received graduate degrees in public health and journalism.
 Her undergraduate degree was completed in literary studies at The New School in New York City.

 Recent Work